DilerFeed/Stormworks-Connect/README.md

 **New version v1.1.1.0 is out!**

-It looks like Steam has placed some restrictions on the steering wheel controller.
-The comments section is gone and links have been removed.
-This is just terrible and I hope it will be fixed soon.
+Steam support responded.
+The problem is solved, the page of steering wheel controller is now ok :)

 # Stormworks-Connect
 >A multifunctional application for the Stormworks game, allowing the player to exchange data with the real world directly from the game.